jack-thomas/recipes.jackthomas.io/_posts/2025-10-05-monster-cookies.md

 #### 2025-10-06 (Jack)

 We baked a practice round of these today.
+We used the medium / size 40 scoop, which seemed about the right size for what we're doing, but we didn't count how many cookies this recipe made.
+In general, this recipe was solid.